How it works

 You're in control

-Revoke access from your Google account in two clicks.
+See every request she filed and every response she got back.
+Revoke the authorization in two clicks.
 Export all your data anytime.
-Delete your account and we delete every byte we hold.
+Delete your account and we delete every byte.

 Common questions